-The implementation segment accounted for the largest market share of 39.6% in 2021.
-The segment growth is attributed to the rise in the adoption of smart building services and software across various business sectors.
+The implementation segment accounted for the largest revenue share of 34.98% in 2022.
+The segment growth is attributed to a rise in the adoption of smart building services and software across various business sectors.
 Advanced building technology systems are installed and used as part of the service of smart buildings.
 Smart buildings use a range of actuators, sensors, and microchips to gather data and manage based on a business's activities and services.
-This infrastructure offers owners, operators, and facility managers the chance to enhance their assets' dependability and performance, ensuring constant comfort, security, energy efficiency, low operating costs, and convenience.
-Further, it also optimizes the use of available space and reduces the impact of buildings on the environment.
-These benefits offered by implementation services will enhance the segment growth.
+This infrastructure offers owners, operators, and facility managers the chance to enhance their assets' dependability and performance.
+These benefits offered by implementation services will boost segment growth.

-The support and maintenance segment are expected to grow at a CAGR of 28.6% during the forecast period.
+The support and maintenance segment is expected to grow at a CAGR of 30.2% over the forecast period.
 Smart building solutions are implemented with the assistance of support services.
 To enhance the management and performance of smart buildings, vendors provide ongoing support and maintenance for upgrading solutions.
-Further, service providers for smart buildings assist in the implementation of intelligent automation and techniques for the cost-effective and efficient maintenance and operation of buildings.
-For instance, predictive building maintenance lowers the cost of handling real estate assets in a smart building and enhances the tenant experience, and stops malfunctions and minor issues from escalating to major difficulties.
+Furthermore, service providers for smart buildings assist in the implementation of intelligent automation and techniques for the cost-effective and efficient maintenance and operation of buildings.
 These capabilities will supplement the growth of the segment during the forecast period.

-Market players are observed to invest resources in research & development activities to support growth and enhance their internal business operations.
+Industry players are observed to invest resources in research & development activities to support growth and enhance their internal business operations.
+The report will include company analysis based on their financial performances, product benchmarking, key business strategies, and recent strategic alliances.
 Companies can be seen engaging in mergers & acquisitions and partnerships to further upgrade their products and gain a competitive advantage in the market.
 They are effectively working on new product development, and enhancement of existing products to acquire new customers and capture more market shares.

 ABB Ltd.